UPDATE: Kincade Fire turns toward Windsor and the Russian River Valley

 He said vineyards and wineries, including his family winery, Christopher Creek, are at risk on Limerick Lane, which is located between Healdsburg and Windsor.

-A Nixle at 11:28 a.m. on Sunday morning said "fire crews are fighting spot fires along Milk Barn Road, Limerick Lane, Hillview Lane and Arata Lane."
+A Nixle at 11:28 a.m. on Sunday morning said "fire crews are fighting spot fires along Milk Barn Road, Limerick Lane, Hillview Lanes and Arata Lane."

 Evacuation warning spreads to Napa County, Oct.
 27, 3 p.m.